jooapa/klinoff-lang/README.md

 ```bash
 oink"Hello World!"
 ```

-## EVEN MORE IMPORTANT!!
-klinoff-lang is case  and SPACE sensitive, so you must write the code exactly like in this documentation. **DONT USE SPACES JUST HERE AND THERE, USE SPACES VERY CAREFULLY.**

 And also Happy to tell youu guys, that klinoff-lang is partnered with EcmaScript, so you HAVE TO leave a empty line at the end of the file.